-- You have to activate the option Collision in the Collision panel of the Physics tab for the collision object.
+- You have to activate the Collision in the Physics tab for the collision object.
 The collision object may also be a soft body.

-A cube colliding with a plane works pretty well Fig. A soft body cube colliding with a plane., but a plane falls right through a cube that it is supposed to collide with Fig. A soft body plane colliding with a cube, so no interaction at all..
 Why is that?
-Because the default method of calculation only checks to see if the four vertices of the plane collides with the cube as the plane is pulled down by gravity.
+Because the default method of calculation only checks to see if the four vertices of the soft body plane collides with the cube as the plane is pulled down by gravity.
 You can activate Collision: Face (in the Soft Body Edges panel) to enable collision between the face of the plane and the object instead, but this type of calculation takes much longer.

 Let us have a closer look at the collision calculation, so you can get an idea of how we might optimize it.

 Soft body simulations are by default done on a per-vertex basis.
 If the vertices of the soft body do not collide with the collision object, there will be no interaction between the two objects.